iamsrp/dexter/README.md

 You'll also need the trained data from [DeepSpeech](https://github.com/mozilla/DeepSpeech), which you should probably untar into `/usr/local/share/deepspeech`.
 (If you don't have root access then anywhere is fine really; this is just where I put it and so that's what the vanilla code expects.)
 This is only the barest of information; read their [project page](https://github.com/mozilla/DeepSpeech) for more information.

 Make sure that ALSA is working by testing `aplay` and `arecord`.
 If it is not then you may well get strange errors from `pyaudio`.
+Also make sure that you have a decent microphone with no noise; try listening to some arecord output to make sure it sounds clear.

 ## Configuration